HomeLatest NewsIndustryMicrosoft files patent for reverse foldable display for mobile phones

 The company has already outlined the details of this new foldable display technology in the patent application.

-Global tech giant Microsoft has announced to file a new patent application that demonstrates a unique foldable display on a mobile device.
+giant has announced to file a new patent application that demonstrates a unique foldable display on a mobile device.
 According to the company, this unique display on the device can fold without creating an angled gap and can also reverse-fold it 360-degrees for a single-display mode.

 As per the latest reports, the drawings show the intentions of the device which can fold in every direction without any gap when fully closed.
 The patent application is mostly about the methods in which the display folds, the hinge, gears, and overall design.
 The report also suggests that a glass display that can do what Microsoft wants is expected to be interesting.